- Strategy & Partners

 Event Date & Location

-- Applying a strategic analysis approach to projects
+- Apply a strategic analysis approach to all projects.

 Who should attend?